 For example, in the screenshot above, counter 2 is highlighted.
 It means you recorded one super slow-motion event already.
 If you tap the check button, it will recommend the second segments of super slow-motion video.

-In the multi-take mode, super slow-motion videos are connected by videos in normal frame rate (30 fps) as one video file.
+In the multi-take mode, the super slow-mo videos are connected by videos in normal frame rate (30 fps) as one video file.
 Later, you can trim the unnecessary parts of the video.

-Please note, in multi-take and auto mode, the super slow-motion event counter is present.
+Please note, in multi-take and auto mode, the super slow-mo event counter is present.
 But there is no check button because, as mentioned earlier, the motion is detected automatically.

 If you choose single take and manual mode, then you have the option to set the video duration as 0.2 seconds (high quality)or 0.4 seconds (standard quality).

 As shown below, you can tap the 0.4s to switch to 0.2s for the duration of the super slow-motion event.